 The career options that can stem from my internship are becoming a biomedical scientist, forensic scientist, physician, physician assistant, or other healthcare and science professions.
 My primary interest in obtaining this internship was to fortify my backing to work in healthcare.
 The training that is necessary to gain a career in this field is an undergraduate degree, followed by graduate or medical school.
 One must also successfully finish all training associated with working with the organism and conditions within his or her field such as biohazards.

-Moreover, I wanted to familiarize myself with the lab setting to determine where my knowledge would be best fit.
+Furthermore, I wanted to familiarize myself with the lab setting to determine where my knowledge would be best fit.
 I hope to obtain an M.D. and a Ph.
 D in the future.
 My internship put these aspirations into perspective.
 Previously, my search for a career in the medical field consisted of shadowing and attending the career fairs offered at Old Dominion University.
 As I near the end of my undergraduate schooling, it is imperative to invest myself in hands on learning.

 Conclusion

 Overall, I feel that my internship benefitted my development as a Biology, Pre-Med student.
-Serving as an intern at Joan C. Edwards School of Medicine allowed me to look deeper into the background of medicine.
+Serving as an intern at Marshall University Joan C. Edwards School of Medicine allowed me to look deeper into the background of medicine.
 I would recommend this internship to anyone who is seeking a career in the sciences.
 I believe that working physically among like-minded students and professionals enhances growth.
 This internship has empowered me.
 I hope that others gain the same fulfillment.

 Beneficial Suggestions